 Tax Credits: How to deal with HMRC

 This section provides guidance on a range of standard tax credits processes.
-You can navigate the section using the links on the left or the list below.

 Acting on behalf of someone else: This section explains the different ways of acting on behalf of someone else including how becoming an appointee, intermediary or agent.